-Sleep Apnea and Obesity
+The Relationship Between Sleep Apnea & Obesity

 Sleep apnea is a chronic condition that causes a person’s breathing to be interrupted during sleep.
 Millions of Americans have sleep apnea and, interestingly enough, there seems to be a link between sleep apnea and obesity.
 The question is what comes first, sleep apnea or obesity.
+Keep reading to learn more about the relationship between sleep apnea and obesity and how both can impact your overall health and wellness.

 Researchers have determined that sleep deprivation can impair metabolism and disrupt hormone levels, in particular the hormones that tell the brain “I’m full.”
 And people who have sleep apnea might also have high blood pressure, elevated levels of fasting glucose and high cholesterol, which can all be made worse by a lack of sleep.
 So, it’s a vicious cycle: weight gain leads to sleep apnea, which leads to hormonal imbalances, which leads to more weight gain, which worsens sleep apnea and on and on.